google/ldif/README.md

 GAPS is a geometry processing library used by this package to generate the data and create interactive visualizations.
 The script `build_gaps.sh` does the following.
-One, it installs the necessary dependencies using.
+One, it installs the necessary dependencies with apt.
 If sudo is not available on the system, the requirements are that GAPS have include access to standard OpenGL and GLu library headers (`GL/gl.h`, `GL/glu.h`) (on both linux and macos), and that OSMesa static libraries can be linked (on linux).
 If these are